ml-research/ILLUME/READme.md

 The provided code requires downloading the following resources before running it.

 ### MAGMA checkpoint
-You can download MAGMA weights and config file from the official GitHub repository at https://github.com/Aleph-Alpha/magma, or directly from https://bit.ly/aleph_alpha_magma_download.
+You can find weights, config files and the paper of the used MAGMA model in the official GitHub repository https://github.com/Aleph-Alpha/magma.
+Weights can directly be downloaded from https://bit.ly/aleph_alpha_magma_download.
 Please note that this checkpoint may slightly differ from the one used in the paper.
 However, the performance is expected to be similar.

 Please consult the ```Docker container``` section on how to properly link your checkpoint and configuration.